tinode/chat/API.md

 Once the session is established, the user can start interacting with other users through topics.
 The following topic types are available:

-* `me` is a topic for managing one's profile, receiving invites and requests for approval; 'me' topic exists for every user.
+* `me` is a topic for managing one's profile, receiving invites and requests for approval; `me` topic exists for every user.
 * Peer to peer topic is a communication channel strictly between two users.
-It's named as a 'p2p' prefix followed by a base64-URL-encoded numeric part of user IDs concatenated in ascending order, e.g. `p2p2il9suCbukqm4P2KFOv9-w`.
-Peer to peer topics must be explicitly created.
+Each participant sees topic name as the ID of the other participant: 'usr' prefix followed by a base64-URL-encoded numeric part of user ID, e.g. `usr2il9suCbuko`.
 * Group topic is a channel for multi-user communication.
 It's named as 'grp' followed by 12 pseudo-random characters, i.e. `grp1XUtEhjv6HND`.
 Group topics must be explicitly created.

 Session joins a topic by sending a `{sub}` packet.
 Packet `{sub}` serves three functions: creating a new topic, subscribing user to a topic, and attaching session to a topic.
 See {sub} section below for details.